Skip to main content

 • POST /transfer/initiate - Initialize transfer

-Create and manage digital wallets, check balances, generate statements, and handle wallet-to-wallet transfers.Key Endpoints:
+Create and manage digital wallets, check balances, and generate statements.Key Endpoints:

 • POST /wallets/create - Create new wallet